Misbegotten

 Misbegotten is a 1997 film directed by Mark L. Lester.
-It was one of Lester's favourite films in part because he admired the writing of Larry Cohen.
+It's one of Lester's favourite films in part because he admired the writing of Larry Cohen.

 Plot summary

 A killer who is obsessed with fathering a child, but has troubles with relationships with women, becomes a father via artificial insemination.
 He then tracks the mother down and terrorizes her and her husband.